GaganpreetKaurKalsi/Resume-Builder/README.md

 ## ◼️ Features
 - Avatar with name initials incase Profile pic not uploaded.
 - Import/Export resume in form of JSON
+- Data stored in local storage, so you can preserve it.
 - Add / Delete data
 - Notifications on adding/deleting data.
 - Optimized using memo, useCallback to improve performance